Canonical quantization of the covariant fields on de Sitter spacetimes: Quantum theory of covariant fields

+Then we say that $\tilde X^{(\pm)}$ are the operators of the rep. $\alpha$ in the sense of the relativistic quantum mechanics.
+The best example is the momentum rep. largely used in the theory of the free fields on the Minkowski spacetime.
+Fortunalely, this rep. may be also used in the case of the de Sitter spacetime, as we shall see in what follows.

-We stress that all the isometry generators have this property such that the corresponding operators $\tilde X_a^{(\pm)} $ are the basis generators of the isometry transformations of the field operators $a$ and $b$ .
-However, the algebraic relations (\ref{cac}) remain invariant only if $a$ and $b$ transform according to UIRs of the isometry group.
+The algebraic relations (\ref{cac}) remain invariant only if $a$ and $b$ transform according to UIRs of the isometry group.
 A crucial problem is now the relation between the CR transformimg the covariant field $\psi_{(\rho)}$ and the set of UIRs transforming the particle and antiparticle operators $a$ and $b$.
 This problem, referred here as the CR-UIR equivalence, is successfully solved in special relativity thanks to the Wigner theory of induced reps. of the Poincar\' e group.